MarkUgarov/maybe-this-will-help/java/testing/jmockit.md

 If so, everything is nice.

-If not, the `Controller` calls the `Service` again, evaluates current user and Time and sends an E-Mail.
+If not, the `Controller` calls the `SingletonManager` again, evaluates current user and Time and sends an E-Mail.

 The Service is (obviously) just a prototype.
 But we can already test our Controller without implementing everything else.